PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 All the settings in one place!
 Each of the python files have variable that you can change for it to do exactly what you want.
 In order to make it easier, I have put it all in one file.
 All you have to do is change it there!
 No need to ever look at any of the other one (unless you want to of course).

+_NOTE: File is present, but not implemented yet.
+For now, each file's settings (variables) must be changed at the bottom where the settings are indicated with a comment saying `#SETTINGS`_

 ### textExtractor.py